gab-language/site/content/docs/recursion/_index.md

         # Dispatch to doreduce: depending on whether or not
         # we had 'i'
         self
-            .has? i
+            .has i
             .doreduce(self, i, f, initial)
     end)

-doreduce: .defcase! {
+doreduce: .defcase {
 # If we had 'i', we:
 #  - get the current value
 #  - apply current value to accumulator via 'f'